nvanheuverzwijn/docker-postfix/README.md

 ## Environment Variable
 ### POSTFIX_CONFIG_MAIN_CF
-If set, the content of this variable will overwrite everything in `/etc/postfix/main.cf`.
+The content of this variable will overwrite everything in `/etc/postfix/main.cf`.

 ### POSTFIX_CONFIG_MASTER_CF
-If set, the content of this variable will overwrite everything in `/etc/postfix/master.cf`.
+The content of this variable will overwrite everything in `/etc/postfix/master.cf`.

+### VIRTUAL_MAILBOX_DOMAINS_CF
+The content of this variable will overwrite everything in `/etc/postfix/virtual_mailbox_domains.cf`

 ## Example
 ### Docker Compose